-The Reverend Sharon Delgado is an ordained United Methodist minister, activist, and professional speaker who leads seminars and workshops and speaks before spiritual communities and secular audiences on issues related to globalization, climate change, economic and environmental justice, and peacemaking, while pointing in the direction of hope and action.
+The Reverend Sharon Delgado is an ordained United Methodist minister, activist, and professional speaker who leads seminars and workshops, preaches, and speaks before spiritual communities and secular audiences on issues related to globalization, climate change, economic and environmental justice, and peacemaking, while pointing in the direction of hope and action.
 She has had many articles published on these themes and is author of Love in a Time of Climate Change: Honoring Creation, Establishing Justice and Shaking the Gates of Hell: Faith-Led Resistance to Corporate Globalization.
 By demonstrating the link between spirituality and social action, Sharon offers hope and inspires action toward personal and social transformation.
 Her goal is to motivate people to join in the struggle to create a peaceful, just, and environmentally sustainable world.

 Sharon is a founder and executive director of Earth Justice Ministries, an interfaith organization working for peace, justice, and restoration of the community of life.
 She lives in Nevada City, California, with her husband, poet Guarionex Delgado, and spends many hours playing with her grandchildren.
 She is a Salsa dancer.